 Gifts to the Collection

 If you have a family treasure or something you think might be of interest to our Society, we encourage you to contact the office at info@plymouthantiquarian.org or 508-746-0012.
 Please note that the Society is currently addressing the limited space and resources we have for collections care.
-While we do consider all gift offers, our current collecting focus is largely limited to items that have a direct connection to the families who lived in our houses or to the Antiquarian Society itself.
+While we do consider all gift offers, our current collecting focus is largely limited to items that have a direct connection to the town of Plymouth and particularly the families who lived in our houses.
 We will try to help you find an appropriate repository for your item, if it is not a good fit for our collection.